bogdando/mysql-cluster-ocf-vagrant/README.md

   are strange things may happen to the VM like containers running /sbin/init as the entrypoint, so take care (and re-try vagrant down/up).

+* A jepsen test may hang like if is waiting for something and leave blocking iptables rules after Nemesis undone.
+Just kill the test and remove the rules, for example ``for i in 1 2 3 4 5; do docker exec -it n$i bash -c "iptables -F -w ;
+  iptables -X -w"; done``

 ## Troubleshooting

 You may want to use the command like: